How to increase n8n concurrent executions

 "Webhook sources are currently limited to processing up to 10 records per second, with a maximum burst capacity of 20 records.
 Additionally, each payload sent to the webhook must not exceed 100KB."

-Status changed to Solved blackskydigital about 1 month ago
+Status changed to Solved blackskydigital 11 months ago